“Learning takes your whole body. ” – Dr. J. Derek McNeil, President & Provost

 Beyond Therapy and Spiritual Direction

 We hope the rhythms mentioned above will be a meaningful part of your self-care as a student.
 We also know that holistically caring for ourselves is about much more than a task list or how we fill our calendars.
-In this, we’ve been inspired by the research coming out of The Seattle School’s Resilient Leaders Project.
-They identify three streams of resilience—people, practices, and purpose—that we believe are crucial to meaningful self-care.
-We pray that, in addition to the practice of therapy, spiritual direction, and self-care routines, you will also experience care through the people in this community and through reflecting on the purpose that draws you here.
+In this, we’ve been inspired by the training and resources coming out of The Seattle School’s Center for Transforming Engagement.
+Their resilience framework identifies three streams of resilience—people, practices, and purpose—that are crucial to meaningful self-care.
+We pray that, in addition to the practice of therapy, spiritual direction, and self-care routines, you will also experience care through the people in this community, and through stepping closer to your future purpose as you equip yourself for it through learning and formation.

 Seek out the ways you can care for yourself well, and know that they are likely as nuanced as your own story!
-Some of you might already have a good sense of this, while others might spend three to four years learning what self-care even is and what the particularities of good self-care are for your personhood.
-It is a most noble and worthy endeavor, and we invite you to be always practicing.
+Some of you may already have a good sense of this, while others may spend three to four years learning what self-care even is, and what the particularities of good self-care are for your personhood.
+We invite you to be always practicing.
 After all, learning at The Seattle School takes your whole body.